 Mixed-use properties have both residential and commercial spaces in one building.
-And effective guest management in mixed-use properties is essential to running the moving parts of the building as efficiently as possible.
+And effective guest management in mixed-use buildings is essential to running the moving parts of the building as efficiently as possible.

 A resident shouldn’t have to worry about having unauthorized guests in their living space.
 Similarly, a business owner shouldn’t worry about a building resident or residential guest entering a restricted area.

 How to set up an office visitor management system

 Setting up an office visitor management system depends on the specific software and hardware you choose.
 However, there are a few essential steps you should keep in mind when selecting and setting up a system.

 Key considerations for choosing and installing an office visitor management system:

 - Decide whether to go wired or wireless for the hardware.
 Wired hardware requires you to configure wiring and electricity between the device and the building’s office units.
 Meanwhile, wireless visitor management systems work over the internet or Bluetooth, and they don’t need extensive wiring –– you just need to plug them into a power source.

 - Choose cloud-based software so you can control visitor and tenant access settings from anywhere.
 Cloud-based software can also integrate with your property management software, such as Google Workspace, so tenant directory information will automatically be updated.

 - Connect the visitor management system to a door release mechanism, so guests can easily open the door once their credentials have been verified.
 (Pro-tip: Also consider connecting the system to an automatic door opener to facilitate a touchless entry experience.)